NOC-OI/crab/flask/src/docs/user-guide/index.md

 ## Exporting data

 CRAB presents many different ways to access your data.
 A common use case is exporting datasets to machine learning libraries such as [Keras](https://keras.io/).
-To support this use case, CRAB generates [croissant files](https://docs.mlcommons.org/croissant/) which can be accessed from a project's page after a snapshot has been taken.
+To support this use case, CRAB generates [Croissant files](https://docs.mlcommons.org/croissant/) which can be accessed from a project's page after a snapshot has been taken.